percona/pgsm-docs/docs/user_guide.md

 ### Histogram

-Histogram (the `resp_calls` parameter) provides a visual representation of query performance.
-With the help of the histogram function, you can view a timing/calling data histogram in response to an SQL query.
+Histogram (the `resp_calls` parameter) provides a visual representation of query performance data distributed across buckets.
+With the help of the histogram function, you can view a timing/calling data graph in response to an SQL query.

+The histogram output is controlled by the following configuration parameters:

+* `pgsm_histogram_min` – the minimum execution time for a query, in ms (default 1)
+* `pgsm_histogram_max` – the maximum execution time for a query, in ms (default 10000)
+* `pgsm_histogram_buckets` – the maximum number of buckets to be shown in histogram (default 20)

 Learn more about using histograms from the [usage example](#histogram_1).